Frequently Asked Questions

 Yes—in fact, you are required to take courses at BU’s other nine schools or colleges.
 Like many of our students, you will likely choose electives to explore academic disciplines or professional areas in more depth and to start accruing credits towards your intended major.

-After CGS, do I have to re-apply into one of the eight degree-granting colleges at BU?
+After CGS, do I have to re-apply into one of the nine degree-granting colleges at BU?

 No, you have guaranteed continuation into one of the nine degree-granting schools or colleges at BU.
 When you complete CGS with a GPA of 2.0 or higher, and have taken appropriate electives, you simply declare your major(s) for the junior year.